F3real/F3real.github.io/content/hackable_ca_easy_rop.md

     user input: test

 Program asks us for input and immediately quits.
-First let’s try to find address of `system` and `/bin/sh`.
+First, let’s try to find the address of `system` and `/bin/sh`.

     gdb-peda$ p system
     No symbol table is loaded.
 Use the "file" command.

 It seems that `system` is not linked in this binary.
 This makes ROP harder but we can use `execve` syscall to run `/bin/sh`.
-One of other things we have to do is find offset of `EIP`.
-We can create pattern in `gdb-peda`:
+One of the other things we have to do is find the offset of `EIP`.
+We can create a pattern in `gdb-peda`:

     gdb-peda$ pattern create 20
     'AAA%AAsAABAA$AAnAACA'